randyhill/prTemplates/pull_request-template.md

 Please read through this short checklist before opening a pull request.

-[ ] 1.
-Target - Is it properly targeted?
+[] 1a.
+Is it targeted against master?
+[] 1b.
+Was it flagged for experimental?
+[] 1.
+Does it disablecd with ifdef flags to not run in release apps?
+[] 2a.
+Are changes under 500 lines?
-- [ ] Size - Are changes under 500 lines and targeting specific domains.
+[] 2b.
+Are changes targeting specific domains.
+[] 3a.
+Does title have correct prefix?
-- [ ] Titles - Does title have correct prefix, jira ticket number and use proper form
+[] 3b.
+Does title have jira ticket number?
-- [ ] Code Structure - Was code structure reviewed?
+[] 3c.
+Does title use proper descriptive form "When this commit is applied, it will __ "?
+[] 4a.
+Did you organise files with final classes and private section?
+[] 4b.
+Did you remove unused code?
+[] 5a.
+Did you review naming and self usage?
+[] 5b.
+Did you review self usage?
+[] 6a.
+Do tests run, were tests added and did you test on device?
+[] 6b.
+Were tests added?
+[] 6c.
+Did you test on device?